Your cart

 We all want the best germination for our seeds, so it seems only natural that the more aids we provide, the better they will do!

-Surprisingly, the majority of seeds don't need a heat mat, and do better without one.
-A heat mat can actually hinder germination for many seeds!
+For most hardy perennials, surprisingly, the majority of seeds don't need a heat mat, and do better without one.
+A heat mat can actually hinder germination for many seeds.

 HOW DO I LOVE MY SEEDS BEST?